 In the 1880 census I found Christian Garner, 20 years older, living in the same location.
 Hmmm.

-For simplicity, I've listed the results of three census years in chronological order.
+I've listed the results of three census years in chronological order.

 This is what I found in 1860 for Christian Gardner: